michael-milette/moodle-local_contact/README.md

 * Option to enable the auto-responder / confirmation message.
 * Auto-responder will be editable in the plugin's settings.
-* Add additional examples to the documentation or create a basic form builder.
+* Add additional examples of web forms to the documentation (see Wiki)
+* Create a basic form builder.
-* Make all submitted web form fields will be available as tags that you can insert into your message template.
+* Make all submitted web form fields available as markup tags that you can insert into your message template.
 * Add a "Continue" button on the confirmation screen.
-* Moodle logging of sent messages.
+* Add some Moodle logging of sent messages.
 * Add a Whitelist and Blacklist for email addresses.
 * Add a Whitelist and Blacklist for email domains.
-* Include more examples of web forms.
 * Add support for form-specific custom autoresponders.
 * Add support for form-specific custom confirmation message.
 * Add support to optionally only use autoresponder feature without also sending the main email message.